ucb-sejits/ctree-tutorial/3-specializers.rst

         np_elementwise(lambda x, y: x+y, a, a)
         return np_reduce(lambda x, y: x+y, np_map(lambda x: x/4, a))

-This is a very weird way to sum all the elements of an array, but will be good for our test.
-We just have to adapt our BasicTranslator to handle the function return.
+This is a very weird way to sum all the array elements, but will be good for our test.
+We just have to adapt our BasicTranslator to use the ``NpFunctionalTransformer`` and to handle the function return.
 The complete code with all the functions and the specializer can be found in `<examples/np_functional.py>`_

 Executing the example we have::